Marginal/QLVideo/BUILDING.md

 * thumbnailer - QuickLook app extension provides thumbnails.
 * benchmark - Simple executable for benchmarking, not included in the app.
 * ffmpeg - The [FFmpeg](http://ffmpeg.org/) libraries.
 The plugins depend on these.
 Also builds a standalone version of the `ffprobe` executable for bug reporting.
-* aom - Support for the [AV1](https://en.wikipedia.org/wiki/AV1) codec. ffmpeg depends on this.
+* dav1d - Support for the [AV1](https://en.wikipedia.org/wiki/AV1) codec. ffmpeg depends on this.

 Debugging
 ---------